unpoly/unpoly/src/unpoly/pages/preloading.md

 All subsequent render passes will render from the [cache](/caching).

-Preloading when a link becomes visible {#on-reveal}
+Preloading when a link scrolls into view {#on-reveal}
 ------------------------------------------

 To "lazy preload" a link when it is scrolled into the [viewport](/up-viewport),